 Facial recognition systems look at many aspects of people's eyes-shape, position, size, color, distance between (see section 3), etc. Ideally, block cameras from seeing any portion of your eyes, but, blocking even one eye can sometimes be sufficient to entirely undermine facial recognition systems; the systems may not even realize that your face is a face.
-Also, consider wearing reflective sunglasses that incorporate technology to reflect infrared light; such glasses can completely obliterate cameras' views of your eyes and can even create a "glare" that interferes with recognition systems' ability to see clearly in the areas immediately surrounding your eyes.
-Some such glasses have been available to consumers for a while.
+Also, consider wearing reflective sunglasses that incorporate technology to reflect infrared light; such glasses can completely obliterate cameras' views of your eyes and can even create a "glare" that interferes with recognition systems' ability to see clearly in the areas immediately sur-

-tions.
+I wonder if existing systems, such as the one discussed by The NY Times, already run afoul of GDPR and other regulations.
 But, until privacy is far better assured than it is today, the following techniques might be of great benefit-as they seek to undermine facial recognition technology through a number of methods including tricking it into thinking that your face is not a face, or that your face does not look the way that it actually does.